 When it comes to giving birth, how you plan to do it is a personal decision.
-Because it’s an experience you’ll always remember, it’s a good idea to know all the options available to you.
-That’s why we put together this guide on water birth, a trend in birthing plans that’s become more popular in recent years.
+Because it’s an experience you’ll always remember, it’s a good idea to know all the options available.
+That’s why we put together this guide on water birth, a birthing plan that’s become more popular in recent years.

-If you’re considering a non-medicated vaginal birth, a water birth may have benefits for you.
-Here we’ll discuss the facts, pros, and cons of water birth, providing you with plenty of information that may help in this big decision.
-Let’s get started.
+If you’re considering a non-medicated vaginal birth, water birth may have benefits for you.
+Here we’ll take an unbiased look at water birth.
+Our medical team will explain the benefits and risks of water birth and provide you with plenty of information that may help in this big decision.

 What Is Water Birthing?

-Water birthing can take place in a hospital setting, at a birthing center, or even at home.
+Water birthing can occur in a hospital setting, at a birthing center, or even at home.
 At home, you may have an inflatable tub for submerging yourself in the water.
-At a birthing center or hospital, it could also be inflatable, or a standard tub may be available.
+A birthing center or hospital might provide an inflatable or standard tub.

 There are a couple of ways a water birth can proceed.
-Some women choose to labor and birth in the water, and others decide to labor in the water and give birth on dry land (source).
+Some women choose to labor and deliver in the water, and others decide to labor in the tub and give birth out of the water.

 Not all hospitals allow for a water birth.
-So, if it’s something you feel strongly about, you may need to check in with your preferred hospital and healthcare provider.
+So, if it’s something you feel strongly about, you may need to check in with your birthing facility and health care provider.

 Benefits of Water Birth

-Although the ACOG recognizes the benefits of water during the first stage of labor, that is where their endorsement stops (source).
-They don’t have the same recommendation for the later stages of labor, although some research points to an increase in energy towards the end with a water birth.
+Although the ACOG recognizes the benefits of water during the first stage of labor, that is where their endorsement stops (2).
+They don’t have the same recommendation for the later stages of labor, although some research points to an increase in energy toward the end with water birth.

-There have been smaller studies about water births that may show they decrease the rate of needing a cesarean section (source).
+There have been smaller studies about water births that may show they decrease the rate of needing a cesarean section (3).
 However, this needs further research to be more conclusive.

 - The warm water can be soothing.

-- The buoyancy of the water can relieve the mother of some body weight, making her more comfortable.
+- The water’s buoyancy can relieve the mother of some body weight, making her more comfortable.

-- Being submerged may make you feel less anxious, thus lowering blood pressure.
+- Being submerged may make you feel less anxious, thus lowering blood pressure (4).

-- The warm water relaxes the perineum and reduces the need for an episiotomy.
+- The warm water relaxes the perineum and reduces the need for an episiotomy (5).

 - Mothers often feel less inhibited while submerged in the water, thus more inclined to act and behave naturally along with the process.